Do Jeans Shrink in the Dryer? Expert Answer and Tips!

 • Other fabrics, like wool, can also shrink when exposed to heat and moisture.

-5. Pre-shrunk or Sanforized Fabric
+5. Pre-Shrunk or Sanforized Fabric

 • Some clothes are made with fabric that has already been pre-shrunk or treated to prevent shrinking.